tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

  form submissions, since the body is not formatted this way.
 Doing so will cause a server error as the lower-level code misparses the request body.

- Child file names should each be expressed as a unicode string, then used as keys of the dictionary.
+ Child file names should each be expressed as a Unicode string, then used as keys of the dictionary.
 The dictionary should then be converted into JSON, and the resulting string encoded into UTF-8.
 This UTF-8 bytestring should then be used as the POST body.